DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 Improper page model structure can increase testing time in large test suites.

+Time spent on creation of page objects accumulates.
+If you create an instance in every test file, testing time increases.
+In large test suites this can lead to the `Unable to establish connection` error.
 Do not export the page model class from your page model file.

-Create a new page model instance and export that instance.
+Instead, create a new page model instance and export that instance.

+**PageModel.js**

 ```js
 import { Selector } from 'testcafe';